How to create dramatically wealthier cities by sharing more.

 What about those elements that go away with disuse?
 I'm talking about food production.
 Now this is a natural commons on the scale of the block, the village, the town and the city, and local markets would be the natural mechanism to redistribute surpluses and shortfalls.

-Now would be a good time to get out the reference design from the link provided in the program notes.
+Now would be a good time to get out the Reference Design.

 In Zone 1 gardens and cafes, you would have a commons managed by all of the buildings in a row of houses.
 In Zone 2 gardens, the commons would be maintained by all of the rows of houses on a block.
 Zone 3 broadacre crops and grazing and ponds would be managed by the 24 blocks in a village and possibly in conjunction with the neighboring villages.
 Zone 4, forests, streams and creeks, would be managed by the nine villages in a town and would have to involve an interface with the neighboring towns as well, as the forest belts separate the towns.